AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-30/acsd-49737-coupon-is-incorrectly-marked-as-used-after-a-failed-card-payment.md

 ## Issue

-Coupon is incorrectly marked as used after a failed card payment.
+The coupon is incorrectly marked as *used* after a failed card payment.

 <u>Prerequisites</u>:

-Configure **[!UICONTROL Braintree sandbox payment]** method.
+1. Configure the **[!UICONTROL Braintree sandbox payment]** method.
-Make sure the 'sales.rule.update.coupon.usage' consumer is set up and running.
+1. Make sure the [*sales.rule.update.coupon.usage*](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/message-queues/consumers.html?lang=en) consumer is set up and running.

 <u>Steps to reproduce</u>:

 1. Create a **[!UICONTROL Cart Price Rule]** with auto generated coupon codes.
 1. Log in as a customer.
-1. Add product(s) to cart.
+1. Add product(s) to the cart.
 1. Apply an auto generated coupon code.
-1. Try to place the order with a failed payment.
+1. Try to place an order with a failed payment.
-1. Execute the 'bin/magento cron:run' command, which will start the 'sales.rule.update.coupon.usage' to the consumer.
-1. Check the coupon usage in the Cart Price Rule under the **[!UICONTROL Manage Coupon Codes]** tab.
+1. Check the coupon usage in the **[!UICONTROL Cart Price Rule]** under the **[!UICONTROL Manage Coupon Codes]** tab.

 <u>Expected results</u>:

-Coupon shouldn't be flagged as used if the payment is failed.
+Coupon shouldn't be flagged as *used* if the payment is failed.

 <u>Actual results</u>:

-* Coupon code says - Used: Yes, Times Used: 1
+* Coupon code says - Used: *Yes*, Times Used: *1*
 * Coupon code is valid for a single-time use only.

 ## Apply the patch